jacklenzotti/kubernetes-the-harder-way/README.md

-# Kubernetes the Harder Way
+# Mac running Intel hardware implementation of Kubernetes the Harder Way

+# Kubernetes the Hardest Way (all credit to @ghik)

 A guide to setting up a production-like Kubernetes cluster on a local machine.